Press Release: 2 Pianos 4 Hands

 Office: 858-481-1055 ext.

-Solana Beach, Calif. – By popular demand, North Coast Repertory Theatre is bringing back the joyful family pleasing 2 PIANOS 4 HANDS to brighten the holiday season.
-Get ready for an interlude of riotous laughter as Jefferson McDonald and Matthew McGloin take us on a musical comedic journey about their would-be careers as concert pianists.
-The talented duo trade stories about piano lessons, pushy parents and eccentric teachers while playing everything from Bach to Billy Joel.
-This entertaining, crowd-pleasing show not only hits all the right notes, it tickles the ivories and your funny bone.
-Tickets will be flying out the door, so reserve yours early to avoid disappointment.
+While not part of the seven-play season, another audience favorite returns, 2 PIANOS 4 HANDS, by Ted Dykstra and Richard Greenblatt, which will light up the holiday season.
+Get ready for an interlude of riotous laughter, as Richard Todd Adams and Matthew McGloin take us on a musical comedic journey about their would-be careers as concert pianists.
+The talented duo trade stories about piano lessons, pushy parents, and eccentric teachers while playing everything from Bach to Billy Joel.
+This wildly popular show not only hits all the right notes, it tickles the ivories and your funny bone, too.
+Directed by Tom Frey, it runs December 12– December 29, 2024.
+Tickets must be purchased separately and are not part of the subscription package.

 FOR IMMEDIATE RELEASE